-Stage 4: getting approval of the design
+Stage 4: Getting approval of the design

 An architect can proceed with the preparation of the preliminary sketch design for the approval of the owner.
 On the approval, the architect will prepare the final sketch plans of a project and can submit through the project manager while a quantity surveyor should make the cost estimate.
 Taking into account that estimate costs cannot exceed the project budget, what has to be done next is to put everything into motion

-Stage 5: the final design
+Stage 5: Costing the building plans

 Depending on the magnitude of the project, the architect or quantity surveyor will be in charge of preparing the bill of quantities and the contract documentation.

-Stage 7: tender preparation
+Stage 7: Tender documents

 Quantity surveyor prepares a tender documentation.
 This includes the standard condition of contract, specifications, descriptions, the amendments that can be done, the bill of quantities, special conditions of the contract, the penalties, and sureties required and the tender forms.

 The tender has to state that no specific tender or lowest tender will be accepted in all cases.
 For big projects, it is important to have the pre-tender qualification exercise so that a tender can be restricted to the suitably experienced and qualified contractors.
 These tenderers are going to be the ones invited.
 When the invitation is sent to the members of the builder’s association, a level of the pre-qualification has to take place for the members who have high level of repute.